stonybrook-lin539/main/source/main/04_universals/04_case_syncretism.md

 # Monotonicity in case syncretism

 :::prereqs
-- relations (notation, basic orders)
+- relations (basic notation, intuition behind order relations)
 :::

 Monotonicity also seems to play a role in a phenomenon called **case syncretism**.